react-prime/create-react-prime/README.md

 This project uses the *Object Oriented Programming* (OOP), *Dependency Injection* (DI) and *Inversion of Control* (IoC) principles.

-When adding, modifying or extending installers, only OOP knowledge is relevant.
-DI and IoC is used outside of the installers.
+When adding, modifying or extending modules, only OOP knowledge is relevant.
+DI and IoC is used outside of the modules.

 When modifying the core code, however, it is important to have basic knowledge of these principles before starting.